Vietnamese Language - Anchor to Connect Overseas Vietnamese to Their Roots

 Doan Bui, the daughter of a Vietnamese national who moved to France for studies in the 1970s, was born and raised in the Le Mans district, roughly 200km away from Paris.
 Growing up, she seldom used Vietnamese outside of family interactions.
 As her family assimilated into French society, the Vietnamese language slowly faded from her everyday life.

 Journalist Doan Bui.
-(Screenshot by Minh Thai)
+(Photo: Minh Thai) |

 After over 40 years without speaking Vietnamese, Doan Bui was compelled to relearn the language due to a family emergency.
 Her father had a stroke, which impaired his communication abilities.
 This caused her to feel a growing distance in their relationship.
 "I felt disconnected from my heritage.
 I was embarrassed about losing touch with my roots.
 Being unable to speak my native language and struggling to relearn Vietnamese was frustrating.
 However, when I spoke Vietnamese to my father, he appeared to comprehend better, despite his inability to speak.
 This inspired me to rededicate myself to learning Vietnamese."

 At 47, Doan Bui embarked on a journey to relearn her native language.
 For her, the process of learning is not just about regaining proficiency in the language but also about rediscovering lost memories and roots.
 Alongside formal instruction, she self-taught through podcasts and Vietnamese rap music.
 "I listen to a lot of Vietnamese rap, such as 'Tai san cua bo' (Dad's Asset) by ICD and 'Mang tien ve cho me' (Bring Money Home for Mom) by Den Vau.
-It's fascinating because, in France, rappers don't write about filial piety in this way, which makes it quite unique," Doan Bui shared with the media.
+It's fascinating because, in France, rappers don't write about filial piety in this way, which makes it quite unique," Doan Bui shared.

 For Doan Bui, Vietnamese is akin to a treasure hidden in the subconscious, where each word serves not just as a tool for communication but also as a vessel for memories, pride, and affection for her homeland.
 Delving into this treasure evokes a profound sense of emotion and a deeper connection to her identity.